ihaveamac/seedhelper/README.md

 Read the help page on website for more information.

 # Credits
-* @zoogie for creating the seedminer toolset and finding the movable.sed vulnerability.
+* [zoogie](https://github.com/zoogie) for creating the seedminer toolset and finding the movable.sed vulnerability.
 * [saibotu](https://github.com/saibotu), [jason0597](https://github.com/jason0597), [Kartik](https://github.com/Pirater12), and [Chromaryu](https://github.com/knight-ryu12) for testing and help.
 * Nintendo for designing horribly broken systems :D
 * Everybody who helps this system stay alive by finding movable_part1 and bruteforcing movable for other users.